 As an element of aromatherapy, copaiba essential oil has often been used to lighten the spirits, reduce stress and improve mood.
-There aren't many essential oils that have such a sweet, pleasant smell of rich honey, but the combination of the scent and its gentle effects on hormonal balance can significantly improve your day.
+There aren't many essential oils that have such a sweet, pleasant smell of rich honey.
+The combination of the scent and its gentle effects on emotional balance can significantly improve your day.

-Copaiba essential oil is often turned to by people suffering from some sort of congestive problem or respiratory issue.
-When inhaled, the soothing nature of the copaiba essential oil, which is famed as an anti-inflammatory substance, can ease any discomfort and loosen the tensed muscles and glands that might be causing the irritation.
+When inhaled, the soothing nature of the copaiba essential oil, which is famed as an anti-inflammatory substance, can ease any discomfort and loosen the tensed muscles and glands that might be causing respiratory irritation.

 - Dilute for sensitive skin.

-- Take 2 drops of this oil on a cotton ball and apply it directly (without diluting ) on active acne.
-It reduces redness around the acne, making it much less noticeable.
-Use daily on affected areas.
+- For blemishes: Take 2 drops of this oil on a cotton ball and apply it directly (without diluting ) on acne affected areas daily.
+It kills acne-causing bacteria and reduces redness around the acne, making it much less noticeable.

-- Copaiba oil can be applied directly on stretch marks and scars to fade them.
+- For stretch marks and cars: Copaiba oil can be applied directly on stretch marks and scars to fade them.
 Massage into affected areas.

-- Use copaiba oil on a bite to quickly reduce swelling and get relief.
+- On insect bites: Use copaiba oil on a bite to quickly reduce swelling and get relief.

-- The strong antimicrobial nature of copaiba essential oil can act as a major booster for your immune system.
-It can act as a shield for your skin, protecting wounds, and protects you internally, eliminating microorganisms that may be negatively affecting you from inside!
+- As a disinfectant: The strong antimicrobial nature of copaiba essential oil can act as a major booster for your immune system.
+It can act as a shield for your skin, protecting wounds, and can protect you internally.

 - Copaiba oil can be used internally as a natural supplement to boost overall health and help reduce systemic inflammation.
-This works similar to fish oil in lowering inflammation all over the body.
-The effects may take time to be evident, but when they do, they are striking.
-DO NOT SWALLOW THE OIL DIRECTLY, which may be somewhat harmful.
+DO NOT SWALLOW THE OIL DIRECTLY.
 Instead, add only 2 drops to a capsule.
 Take no more than 3 capsules in a day.